nichia/nichia.github.io/_posts/2018-09-03-thoughts_experiences_switching_from_cpb_to_online_bootcamp.markdown

 ---
 layout: post
 title:      "Thoughts, Experiences ….
 Switching from CPB to Online Bootcamp"
-date:       2018-09-03 20:06:08 +0000
+date:       2018-09-03 16:06:08 -0400
 permalink:  thoughts_experiences_switching_from_cpb_to_online_bootcamp
 ---

 Feeling like I’ve been with Flatiron School for years… literally…

-I first came across Flatiron School the summer of 2016.
-The long summer holiday is an ideal time for exploring and contemplating a career change for a Montessori preschool teacher.
+I first came across Flatiron School in the summer of 2016.
+The long summer holiday is an ideal time for exploring and contemplating career changes for a Montessori preschool teacher.
 After trying out some free courses on various coding plate-forms, which included Flatiron School’s Learn, Codecademy and Udacity, I decided to enroll with the Community-powered Bootcamp (Full Stack Web Development curriculum).

 It made perfect sense for me to join this program March of 2017.
 It was a time of change, a transition period of getting ready to relocate from the history rich city of Philadelphia to Tampa Florida, the city of sunshine.
 It was a busy time of settling and re-establishing new routines, so I knew there would be many interludes, of which I will not be studying.
 The flexibility to study at my own pace and only forking out $149 each month instead of the $1,500 per month for the Online bootcamp was ideal for me.